How People Decide Whether to Have Children

 Caliva likens it to the same feeling that inspires people to run marathons—a desire to know, once and for all, “that you’ve done something really big and really great.”

 “I need to do something that’s bigger than me and outside myself,” she decided.
 “I need to take care of somebody else, and be completely selfless.”

 She drove home and told Frank about her epiphany.
-Their son, Jack, will be two years old this year.
+Their son, Jack, will be 2 years old this year.

 Humans are anxious about their own deaths.
 To manage that anxiety, they seek to leave a legacy—often in the form of children, Aarssen explained to me recently,

 “Our distant ancestors would have said, ‘I have these little people here, and I can influence the way they think,’” Aarssen said.
 “I can make a mini-me copy of myself, and convince them to have the same kinds of personality and drives.”

 But there are other types of legacies—such as art, science, or religion—and historically, the money and influence necessary to create them belonged solely to men.
 Men also controlled women’s reproduction, thanks to a lack of good birth control.
 Thus, for millennia, women often had only one choice for making a lasting impact: reproduction.
 What’s more, most had to reproduce, even if they didn’t want to.

 Those women might have passed down a “weak parenting drive” that essentially laid dormant until the modern age, Altman and Aarssen argue.
 Now that women have more rights and opportunities, the descendants of these reluctant mothers are foregoing making babies in order to make art, write books, start nonprofits and businesses, and pursue other non-kid accomplishments.
 Indeed, in a 2012 study they found that women who wanted fewer kids had a greater interest in a rewarding career, fame, and generating new ideas and discoveries.